tazaraz/automated-spotify-playlists/backend/README.md

 ### Sources and filters
 `Sources` are processed in `src/processing/sources.ts` and is a simple while loop over the array
 `filters` are processed in `src/processing/parser.ts`.
 Filters consist of two types, one being an actual filter, such as a release date or a name matcher, while the other contains a list of filters and specifies if all filters containing it should be true or false.

+### Shared
+Some data types are shared between the frontend and backend.
+With the notabe exception of `shared/types/filters`, these files should never contain any dependencies on the frontend or backend.
+This is to ensure that the frontend and backend can be developed independently of each other.
+If neglected, the frontend might try to resolve the complete backend (or the backend the frontend).
+Not very nice.